akrzemi1/papers/notes/contracts.md

 -----------------

+As a: Junior DeveloperIn order to: Understand the programI want to: Know that my program or build was halted due to contract violation

+------------------

 "Overriding function's precondition can be widened, and postcondition can be narroewd" -- untrue?.

-------------------

 ```c++
 struct Base